Tom Jones (Philidor)

 Tom Jones is a comédie mêlée d'ariettes, a kind of opéra comique, by the French composer and chess champion François-André Danican Philidor which first appeared at the Comédie-Italienne, Paris, on 27 February 1765.
 Its French libretto, by Antoine-Alexandre-Henri Poisenet and Bertin Davesne, is loosely based on the 1749 novel by Henry Fielding.

+Performance history

 The opera was initially a failure but Philidor had the libretto revised by Michel-Jean Sedaine and this new version, first performed on 30 January 1766, proved one of the most popular opéras comiques of the late 18th century.
 It was produced in a number of other countries, and translated into German, Swedish and Russian.

+In an edition by Nicholas McGegan (which involved the substitution of a couple of arias with numbers from other Philidor operas) the work was performed at Cambridge Arts Theatre by Cambridge University Opera Society conducted by McGegan in October 1971.
+Another modern revivial took place at the Opéra-Comique in 1979 with Suzanne Sarroca, Charles Burles and Jean-Philippe Lafont in the cast.

+At Drottningholm in Stockholm, the work had initially been played in French but was subsequently done in Swedish; in 1995 it was produced in a "sit-com-ish English version" although the music was "safe in the hands of Nicholas McGegan conducting his own edition and eliciting sprightly, neatly balanced playing from the orchestra".
+The cast included Greg Fedderly in the title role, Judith Howarth as Sophia, Sarah Walker as "a lorgnette-wielding, Lady-Bracknell-inflected Miss Western", Brian Burrows as Squire Western and Ann Archibald "an arch Mrs Honour".